-Located one mile north of Center City Philadelphia, Temple's 115-acre Main Campus serves students from the Delaware Valley area, from throughout the United States, and from 103 foreign nations.
-There are approximately 27,251 undergraduates and 4,575 graduate and professional school students attending classes on the Main Campus.
+Temple's Main Campus serves students from the Delaware Valley area, from throughout the United States, and from 116 foreign nations.

 The major facilities of the Main Campus are located between 10th and 16th Streets and between Oxford and Diamond Streets.
 Twelve Temple schools and colleges with undergraduate programs have their central administrative offices at the Main Campus, as well as most of their classrooms.
 These include: